NativeScript/workshop/docs/chapters/chapter5.md

 You might need to inspect `app.routing.ts` to find out what is the correct route.

-> **TODO**: It looks like this code is already in place in the starting version of the code.
-I didn’t have to add anything.

 <div class="solution-start"></div>
 ``` javascript
 teamSelected(teamId: number) {